Ahmedsamy96/Customized-Llama2-Chatbot/README.md

 The idea is that I wanted to insert a CSV file into a model using vector store, available on langchain, in order to obtain a model that specializes in a specific business, has deep knowledge of its information, and is able to respond with specific answers, which is something that was a challenge for all models, no matter how many parameters they had or how large their architecture was.
 It was difficult to achieve without using a convenient vector db and model quantization method.

+## Projects' Steps:
+1. **Efficient Model Loading and Configuration:** The notebook defines and loads a pre-trained language model, configuring it for efficient use of GPU memory.
+It also sets up authentication for accessing the Hugging Face model repository.
+2. **Tokenization and Stop List Preparation:** Tokenization and stop list preparation are crucial for handling text inputs.
+The notebook utilizes the Hugging Face tokenizer to generate tokens and IDs for special text sequences.
+It defines a custom stopping criteria for generating responses.
+3. **Text Generation Pipeline:** A text generation pipeline is established using the loaded model and tokenizer.
+It incorporates parameters such as temperature and repetition penalty to control the randomness and quality of generated responses.
+4. **Data Loading:** The notebook loads a CSV file containing Q&A pairs, which serves as the knowledge base for the chatbot.
+It previews the loaded data and selects a subset for processing.
+5. **Embeddings and Vectorization:** Text embeddings are generated using a pre-trained Sentence Transformers model, and a vector store is created using FAISS to facilitate efficient retrieval of relevant responses.
+6. **Conversational Retrieval Chain:** The chatbot's retrieval chain is set up, combining the text generation pipeline, vector store, and custom stopping criteria.
+This enables the chatbot to respond to user queries based on the loaded knowledge base.
+7. **User Interface Deployment:** The notebook concludes by creating a user interface for the chatbot using Gradio.
+Users can interact with the chatbot by entering questions related to physical distancing, and the chatbot provides informative responses.

 ## Notebook's WorkFlow: 🎴🕸️
 Here you can see my project's workflow, so you can understand used tools and techniques Only by looking...
 ![LLM-diagram](https://github.com/Ahmedsamy96/Customized-Llama2-Chatbot/blob/main/LLM-diagram.drawio.png)